mojavelinux/gedit-source-code-browser/README.markdown

 A source code class and function browser plugin for Gedit 3.

 * Author: Micah Carrick
-* Author: Dan Allen (added AsciiDoc outline support)
+* Author: Dan Allen (added AsciiDoc outline support, migrated code to Python 3)

 This plugin will add a new tab to the side pane in the Gedit text editor which shows symbols (functions, classes, variables, etc.) for the active document.